Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: You cannot tell that I got a haircut.
+The roundup to the Roundup: Things are just not great.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between December 23 – 30) and not the blog’s main URL.
-Not understanding why I’m asking you what you found this week?
+Please use a permalink to the blog post (written between February 17 – 24) and not the blog’s main URL.
+Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.